If you think Viagra is the only way to deal with erectile dysfunction, think again. Here are six ED options, including their pros and cons.

 “It’s a very small needle, and in general that works pretty well,” Dr. Freedland said.
 “It’s more tolerable than you’d imagine.
 It’s very similar to a diabetic who gives themself multiple shots a day.”

-5. Penis Implants — Pump It Up?
+6. Penile Implants — Pump It Up?

-Penis implants come with a high cost and a high success rate.
+Penile implants, also known as a penile prosthesis, come with a high cost and a high success rate.

-The cylinder-shaped implants, either inflatable or noninflatable, are surgically inserted into the penis.
+Generally reserved for men with a clear medical cause for ED who have failed other treatments, the cylinder-shaped implants, either inflatable or noninflatable, are surgically inserted into the penis.

 “Implants work really, really well,” Dr. Freedland said, and they boast a 95% success rate.
 “You pump it up and it works, and you pump it down and it goes away,” he said.
 “Patients are very happy with those.”
+Indeed, a 2019 study published in the journal Current Urology found that one year after penile implant surgery, 83.2% of men and 85.4% of their partners were happy with the implants.

-Penis implant risks include infections, pain, bleeding and other side effects.
+Penile implant risks include infections, pain, bleeding and other side effects.
 Insurance may cover the procedure, which can cost thousands of dollars.

+Possible emerging non-drug therapies for ED include low-intensity shock wave therapy and low-intensity pulsed ultrasound, both in early research stages.
 It’s possible, of course, for a man to give (and get) physical intimacy without an erection.
 And thanks to over-the-counter sex toys, the University of British Columbia’s Wassersug said it’s even possible for men with ED to keep penetration in their sexual repertoire.

 “Even if they don’t work, these appliances can improve intimacy,” he said.
 “Just exploring these things as a couple can help.”